KhaledButainy/edls/README.md

 └── ...

 ```
 where currently we used [Lightworks](https://lwks.com/) for `<synchronization_tool>`.
-For the future, timestamps could br extracted from Lightworks or any other tool and then streams could be synchronized using [FFmpeg](https://ffmpeg.org/) for more flexibility.
+For the future, timestamps could be extracted from Lightworks or any other tool, and then streams could be synchronized using [FFmpeg](https://ffmpeg.org/) for more flexibility.
 The `.csv` files contains the metadata such as perceptual similarity and temporal complexity associated with each frame.